zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 4) rng_challenge
 - id of this challenge
+- id of result being challenged
 - pubkey of who made this challenge
-- which of the 128 hashes is incorrect
-- id of the response being challenged
+- id of a parent challenge, if it exists
 - timestamp
-- refund paid
+- if refund was paid
+- which of the 128 gaps is being challenged.

-Starting at the sortition object as the root, there is a tree that alternates response, challenge, response, challenge.
+Starting at the sortition object as the root, there is a tree that starts with rng_result, and then has one or more branching trees of rng_challenges coming from it.
-The sortition object can have multiple responses. the responses can have multiple challenges, and the challenges can have multiple responses.
+The sortition object can have multiple responses. the responses can have multiple challenges, and the challenges can have multiple challenge descendents.

-5) rng_response
+5) rng_result
 - id of this response
+- id of the sortition chain
 - pubkey of who made this response
 - has a merkle root for 128 hashes of the vdf
-- id of the challenge or sortition object being responded to.
-- timestamp
-- refund paid
+- a pointer to the next possible result in the queue
+- is this result proved impossible?
+- is this result confirmed as true?

 Claim Proof